lstierney/set-list-bot/README.md

 This will:

 * Pull or build the SetListBot Docker image
-* Start the container with the live Spring profile
 * Mount your audio files into the container at /audio

 ### Access the app